10 Easy Care Plants That Butterflies Love

 You simply can’t beat those tall spiky flowers that bloom from summer through fall.

-Here in my New Jersey garden, they can get afflicted with powdery mildew midsummer.
+Here in my New Jersey garden, they can get afflicted with powdery mildew during midsummer.

-If you apply an organic fungicide regularly, the tall phlox flowers will last so much longer.
+While you can do nothing and allow them to do their thing, you can also apply an organic fungicide regularly, like neem oil, the tall phlox flowers will last so much longer.

-In my new gardens, I don’t have either tall phlox or smoketree.
-Looking back at these photos, I need to add some.
+Unfortunately, I don’t have either tall phlox or smoketree planted here in my new gardens.
+I think I need to get some.

 Sedum Autumn Joy